TobbleCobble/reddit-video-maker/README.md

 Download all files

-create files `bg_vids` and `exports` in main directory
+add background videos in mp4 or mov format to bg_vids resize these videos using `python3 crop_bg_vid.py` if they aren't already `720 x 1280`

-add background videos in mp4 or mov format to bg_vids, make sure they're inv `1080 x 1920` aspect ratio add any background music in wav or mp3 format to the `music` folder
+add any background music in wav or mp3 format to the `music` folder

 Open main directory